christensenacademy/christensen-academy/modules/learning/textpages/polya-problem-solving.md

 * **Be Lazy-Smart:** Think: "Is there an easier way to do this that doesn't require so much effort?"
 * **Examine related problems:** Rarely will a problem be completely unique.
 Draw on your past experience with related problems to envision a solution.
 * **Logical Step-by-Step Reasoning:** Especially when writing computer code, we can often detect errors when we force ourselves to go step-by-step through our code, thinking carefully about what's happening each step of the way.
-* **Divide and Conquer:** Break the problem up into smaller, easier problems that can be solved individually.
+* **Divide and Conquer:** Don't try to solve the whole problem all at onece.
+Instead, break the problem up into smaller, easier problems that can be solved individually.
 * **Work Backwards:** Start by imagining the problem is solved and work backwards imagining the process that would have lead to that point.

 ##Step 3: Try it.
 Scrap it.
 Try something new.
 Scrap it.
 Try something new.
 Scrap it...
 Conquer the world.